moneta/base32-js-ndau/README.md

 ## Minispec

-- The *encoding* alphabet consists of the numerals 0-9 and the letters a-z, excluding a few letters that might look like numbers, which we simply interpret as follows:
+- The *encoding* alphabet consists of the numerals 0-9 and the letters a-z, excluding a few letters that might look like numbers: l, 1, o, 0.

-  - I -> 1
-  - L -> 1
-  - O -> 0
-  - S -> 5

 - When *decoding*, capital letters are converted to lowercase and the "ambiguous" letters mentioned above converted to their numeric counterparts.
 - Each character corresponds to 5 bits of input.